kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 #### Network Policies

-In clusters that use [Container Network Interface (CNI) plugins][network_plugins] which which enforce network policies some conformance tests might require custom [`NetworkPolicy`][netpol] resources to be added to the cluster in order to allow the traffic to reach the required destinations.
+In clusters that use [Container Network Interface (CNI) plugins][network_plugins] which enforce network policies some conformance tests might require custom [`NetworkPolicy`][netpol] resources to be added to the cluster in order to allow the traffic to reach the required destinations.